 We will unplug from the busyness of the modern world and immerse ourselves in the healing forests where we will forge a deeper connection with the more-than-human world and the "felt presence" of your immediate experience.

-Meditation is not merely a practice or routine, it's a way of life spent living in presence and connection with the elements of nature that give us vitality: the earth, air, sun, and water.
+Our philosophy is that meditation is not merely a practice or routine, it's a way of life spent living in presence and connection with the elements of nature that give us vitality: the earth, air, sun, and water.

-We'll start by taking the gondola up Sulphur Mountain for the spectacular view and then taking the panoramic backside trail back down to the village while stopping at the Cave and Basin National Historic Site where the National Park was established.
+We'll start by taking the gondola up Sulphur Mountain for the spectacular view and then hiking the panoramic backside trail back down to the village while stopping at the Cave and Basin National Historic Site where the National Park was established.

-A trip to Banff National Park would be incomplete without a pilgrimage to Moraine Lake, which is one of the most photographed places in the world.
+No trip to Banff National Park would be incomplete without a pilgrimage to Moraine Lake, which is one of the most photographed places in the world.
 Rather than just experiencing it from the touristy spots, we'll climb up to the top of the Tower of Babel for a better view and learn about the mysterious ancient pictographs on the rocks.

 Crossing the continental divide that marks the border between Alberta and British Columbia we'll explore the emerald green lakes and towering waterfalls of Yoho National Park.